 Although General Tran Dinh Tho's wife was related to General Hieu's wife, General Hieu might well remain reserved toward General Tho who was close to General Cao Van Vien and General Thieu.
 These two generals were not fond of Hieu.
 While befriending with Tho, Hieu was well aware that all his uttered words would be reported back to these two gentlemen.

-When General Frederick Weyand said, "It is quite longtime ago, I no more recall having met with General Hieu during my fact finding mission in the end of March 1975", he did not lie, because when I asked if he ever met General Hieu in 1970, when he held the position of Deputy Commander of MACV and General Hieu was 5th Division Commander, his answer was negative.
-However, I did come across a copy of a VPI guest log book of the 5th Division kept at the National Archives in which it was noted that Lieutenant General Frederick C. Weyand, Deputy Commander of MACV, paid a courtesy visit to General Hieu on April 9, 1970.
-I did verify this matter with Richard Peters, American Consul General, by asking him, Did General Hieu brief General Weyand when he came to the 3rd Corps?, his answer was, I don’t know, since I did not arrange General Weyand’s schedule.
+When General Frederick Weyand said, "It is a quite long time ago, I no more recall having met with General Hieu during my fact-finding mission at the end of March 1975", he did not lie, because when I asked if he ever met General Hieu in 1970, when he held the position of Deputy Commander of MACV and General Hieu was 5th Division Commander, his answer was negative.
+However, I did come across a copy of a VPI guest logbook of the 5th Division kept at the National Archives in which it was noted that Lieutenant General Frederick C. Weyand, Deputy Commander of MACV, paid a courtesy visit to General Hieu on April 9, 1970.
+I did verify this matter with Richard Peters, American Consul General, by asking him, Did General Hieu brief General Weyand when he came to the 3rd Corps?, his answer was, I don’t know since I did not arrange General Weyand’s schedule.
 General Weyand did talk to some Vietnamese in Long Binh before he came to the 3rd Corps and I did talk to General Weyand personally.